 - Evidence of hazard inspections and regular safety audits.

-Are you looking for an efficient way to manage your training, documentation, hazard controls, auditing and incident management — all in one place?
+Are you looking for an efficient way to manage your training, documentation, risk management, auditing and incident management — all in one place?
 Reach out to the Rapid team today and request a demonstration of Rapid Contractor Management, and ask about how our fully integrated software systems will help you instantly demonstrate compliance to clients, auditors, and government officials.